filetrust/Glasswall-Security-Policies/policies/Policy27.md

 The normal method for testing known malicious files is:

-1) Download the required file from virustotal or similar service to a seperate or segragated area, e.g. a container.
+1) Download the required file from virustotal or similar service to a separate or segragated area, e.g. a container.
 2) Run the test
 3) Delete the file.

 Malicious files may be stored temporarily under the following conditions:

 1) The area used is segregated or separated from other test data storage areas.
-2) Each file is in a passworded zip file.
+2) Each file is in a password protected zip file.
 3) Once the need for the file has passed it is deleted.

 The above policies are designed to reduce the chance of an accidential detonation of malware within the company&#39;s infrastructure.

 #### 4.2 Customer Data

 Data from customers should only be retained by the engineering teams for as long has been agreed with that customer.
 Such data may be retained by other parts of the business separately in line with other retention policies, e.g. in support databases.
-Customer data files should be stored in a separate aeaa to other test data.
+Customer data files should be stored in a separate area to other test data.

 Any confidential customer supplied test data must be password pretected.